 Include your references’ title, university or other place of work, department, and contact information (phone and email).

 Consider extra help with your CV

 Composing your academic CV, along with your other job application materials, can be incredibly overwhelming while conducting your usual academic responsibilities.
 It’s challenging to manage your time so you can put in the quality effort you need to stand out in the hiring process.

-At Beyond the Professoriate, we offer academic job market editing and coaching services and faculty job search courses (coming soon) to help you create competitive job materials in your academic career search.
+At Beyond the Professoriate, we offer academic job market editing and coaching services and faculty job search courses (in our e-learning platform) to help you create competitive job materials in your academic career search.